CS2103JAN2017-W14-B2/main/docs/UserGuide.md

 ### 3.15.
 Sorting tasks : `sort / s`

-Sorts tasks by their priorities<br>
+Sorts tasks by priority level<br>
 Format: `sort p`
+> * Tasks with high priority will take precedence.
+> * Tasks with the same priority level are sorted based on the previous sorting criteria.<br>

-Sorts tasks by their start dates<br>
+Sorts tasks by start dates<br>
 Format: `sort sd`
+> * Tasks with earlier start dates will take precedence.
+> * For tasks with the same start dates, a task with time specified will take precedence. `i.e Apr 10, 2017 7.30am` comes before `Apr 10, 2017`.
+> * Tasks with the same start dates are sorted based on the previous sorting criteria.<br>

-Sorts tasks by their end dates<br>
+Sorts tasks by end dates<br>
 Format: `sort ed`

-### 3.16.
-Saving the data

- There is no need to save manually.
+> * Tasks with earlier end dates will take precedence.
+> * For tasks with the same end dates, a task with time specified will take precedence. `i.e Apr 14, 2017 9am` comes before `Apr 14, 2017`.<br>
+> * Tasks with the same start dates are sorted based on the previous sorting criteria.<br>

 ### 3.16.
 Saving the data : `save / sv`